Harold Challenor: Police service

-The Challenor Case
+The Challenor case

-Challenor met his match on 11 July 1963 when he arrested Donald Rooum, a cartoonist for Peace News, who was demonstrating outside Claridge's hotel against Queen Frederika of Greece.
+On 11 July 1963 Challenor arrested Donald Rooum, a cartoonist for Peace News, who was demonstrating outside Claridge's hotel against Queen Frederika of Greece.
 He told Rooum: "You're fucking nicked, my beauty.
 Boo the Queen, would you?" and hit him on the head.
 Going through Rooum's possessions, Challenor added a half-brick, saying, "There you are, me old darling.
 Carrying an offensive weapon.
 You can get two years for that."
 Rooum, a member of the National Council for Civil Liberties who had read about forensic science, handed his clothes to his solicitor for testing.
 No brick dust or appropriate wear and tear were found and Rooum was acquitted, although other people Challenor arrested at the demonstration were still convicted on his evidence.

 By the time Challenor appeared at the Old Bailey in 1964, charged with conspiracy to pervert the course of justice, he was deemed to be unfit to plead and was sent to Netherne mental hospital with a diagnosis of paranoid schizophrenia.
-Since then, it has been suggested that he might have been suffering from posttraumatic stress disorder.
+Since then, it has been suggested that he might have been suffering from post-traumatic stress disorder.
 Three other detectives (David Oakley, Frank Battes and Keith Goldsmith) were sentenced to three years in prison.

-The case of Challenor was raised in parliament on several occasions.
-A statutory inquiry headed by Arthur James was eventually set up - the first such under the Police Act 1964.
+The case of Challenor was raised in Parliament on several occasions.
+A statutory inquiry headed by Arthur James was eventually set up—the first such under the Police Act 1964.
 It was considered by some to be a whitewash and to have allowed police corruption to continue within the Metropolitan Police unabated.
 In the report, Challenor's mental illness was blamed for the false arrests rather than a systemic policy of framing suspects.
 The lack of a follow-up prosecution of Challenor after he was discharged from hospital was also criticised as establishment corruption.
 Because of this, "doing a Challenor" became a police slang expression for avoiding punishment and prosecution through retiring sick from the force.
-"According to Mary Grigg's The Challenor Case, a total of twenty-six innocent men were charged during Challenor's corrupt activities.
+"According to Mary Grigg's book The Challenor Case, a total of twenty-six innocent men were charged during Challenor's corrupt activities.
 Of these thirteen were imprisoned spending a total of thirteen years in gaol.
-On his release from the hospital, Challoner worked for the firm of solicitors which had defended him during his trial."
+On his release from the hospital, Challenor worked for the firm of solicitors which had defended him during his trial."